Icinga/icinga-vagrant/README.markdown

 ##### `depth`

-Sets the number of commits to include when creating a shallow clone.
+In `git` sets the number of commits to include when creating a shallow clone.
 (Requires the `depth` feature.)
 Valid options: an integer.
+Default: none.

+In `svn` instructs Subversion to limit the scope of an operation to a particular tree depth.
+(Requires the `depth` feature.)
+Valid options: 'empty', 'files', 'immediates', 'infinity'.
 Default: none.

 ##### `ensure`